almende/eve/implementations/java/setups.md

          .load(new FileInputStream(new File(args[0])))
          .expand();

-      //Config is now a Jackson JSON DOM, 'expand()' allows for template resolvement in the configuration.
+      // Config is now a Jackson JSON DOM, 'expand()' allows for template
+      // resolvement in the configuration.

-      //Now we instantiate two example agents, getting their classpath (and configuration) from the DOM final ArrayNode agents = (ArrayNode) config.get("agents");
+      // Now we instantiate two example agents, getting their classpath
+      // (and configuration) from the DOM
+      final ArrayNode agents = (ArrayNode) config.get("agents");
       for (final JsonNode agent : agents) {
          final AgentConfig agentConfig = new AgentConfig((ObjectNode) agent);